 10. They are the Deepest Divers in the World

-Whales can dive deeper than any other creature on the planet.
-When they are on the hunt for squid, sperm whales can dive over 3,000-feet down, for up to an hour at a time.
+They can dive deeper than any other creature on the planet.
+When they are on the hunt for squid, the sperm species can dive over 3,000-feet down, for up to an hour at a time.
 At that depth, the pressure is over 1,400-pounds-per-square-inch and temperature 36-degrees Fahrenheit.

 That, as staggering as it is, is nothing compared to the Cuvier’s beaked whale, which has been observed diving as deep as 10,000-feet for 138-minutes!

-Whale, there you have it!
+Whale, there you have it facts all about whales!
 Happy World Whale Day my friends.